 RBC recently reported that the country’s job vacancy rate has reached a record high of five percent, with the bulk of the unfilled positions being in accommodation and food services, health care, and retail services.
 Several other recent studies have also shown a growing demand for workers in the skilled trades and technology fields.

 The COVID-19 crisis persuaded some older workers in the healthcare sector to seek early retirement, and this trend is expected to continue for many months now.
 This is due to the fact that many professionals say they stuck it out to see their workplaces through the worst of the pandemic, but are now feeling burnt out.

 The hospitality sector was hit hard by the lockdowns, and now it faces a further challenge of finding the workers they need to ramp back up.
 “I’m hearing of shortages right across the country,” Patrick Sullivan, CEO of Halifax Chamber of Commerce, told CTV News.
 “Particularly in hospitality and tourism.”

 Many workers who were laid off during the pandemic have moved on to other careers, gone back to school, or are simply not returning to their jobs or the industry for other reasons.
 A shortage of immigration, incoming foreign students, and limited labour mobility is only exacerbating the situation.

-There was a shortage of skilled trades workers in Canada even before the pandemic.
-However, with the shortage of newcomers entering the country, and fewer Canadians entering these fields, that scarcity of trades people is becoming even more acute.
-Many workers in this sector are nearing retirement age, and there just aren’t enough younger tradespeople coming along to replace them.
+There was a shortage of skilled trade workers in Canada even before the pandemic.
+However, with the shortage of newcomers entering the country, and fewer Canadians entering these fields, that scarcity of tradespeople is becoming even more acute.
+Many workers in this sector are nearing retirement age, and there is just aren’t enough younger tradespeople coming along to replace them.

 Buildforce Canada, an organization that tracks labour market information, told the CBC that by 2030, the industry will over 116,000 more workers just to keep up with the projected growth in demand as well as retirements.